olivierharel/tennis-mardl/README.md

 We use an implementation of Multi-Agent Deep Deterministic Policy Gradient (MADDPG) based on the Open-AI paper: [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/pdf/1706.02275.pdf).
 In the case of the tennis game, we leverage the competitive interaction between the 2 agents in a shared environment to learn a single set of weights.

-Without clear documentation on how the observations by the 2 agents differ, we use a small 'normalizer' network to normalize the state across the agents, before passing the normalized state to the common actor and critic.
-This small network takes in the id of the play (0 or 1) and learns a set of 8 factors (per agent) that are multiplied with the input state.
+For this game, adapting a baseline DDPG architecture to MADPG only requires the proper "normalization" of the agents' respective perspectives on the state: to that effect and w/o a-priori understanding of the state variables, we use a small 'normalizer' network to normalize the state across the agents, before passing the normalized state to the common actor and critic.
+This network takes in the id of the play (0 or 1) and learns a set of 8 factors (per agent) that are multiplied with the input state.
 A specific loss term is added for the normalizer that constraints it generate factors close to 1 in absolute value (that is either +1 or -1).
 This approach could be generalized to environments where the observations by multiple agents differ in a more complex manner.
+In this game, post training, we observe that 4 of the state variables are common to the players and 4 are viewed symmetrically (opposite sign).

 The task is episodic, and the environment is considered solved once the agents get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).